 What kind of work samples are required?

 In the first stage of the application process applicants are asked to send work samples.
 These do not need to be works in game design, since we do not require that applicants have previous experience in that field.

 Applicants have to send works they have created in the past.
 BA applicants should send works relevant to the specialization of their choice.
 We accept everything from analogue to digital works.
 The work samples can be sent in a PDF document, as link to a Dropbox or Google Drive folder or an online portfolio, among other options.
 Analogue works need to be scanned or photographed and sent in digital form.

-Our students have created a Facebook-group that’s going to help you with the preparation of your portfolios.
-As successful applicants, the students running this group can give useful advice on how to create an interesting portfolio.
-This way please! (please read the group description carefully!)
+Some CGL students have created a Discord channel to assist you with any questions about preparing your portfolios.
+As successful applicants, the students contributing to this group can give useful advice on how to create an impressive portfolio.
+Curious? – This way, please!

 What are the application tasks and what do they consist of?